Eastern Psychology and Psychoanalysis

 Psychological therapies in China date back to 4500 BCE.
 In the middle east Alexander the Great set up the first mental health facilities before the birth of Christ.
 Ancient Shamans and healers exist in most cultures long before the advent of modern psychoanalysis.
 Hypnosis and meditation in particular date back thousands of years in different cultures.

 Methods of Eastern Psychotherapy and psychology

 Stuart has a longstanding interest in eastern culture and psychology, having studied martial arts and different religions for over 30 years.
-He incorporates different forms of meditation and hypnosis into his clinical hypnotherapy work, and has studied mindfulness, Naikan (the art of gratitude), Morita (Zen style coaching) and Satori (Zen based meditation and word association). he has studied (and continues to study) philosophy, psychology and theology, including at undergraduate and post graduate level.
+He incorporates different forms of meditation and hypnosis into his clinical hypnotherapy work, and has studied mindfulness, Naikan (the art of gratitude), Morita (Zen style coaching) and Satori (Zen based meditation and word association), MBCT, MBSR, DBT, Compassion and Acceptance therapy.
+He has studied (and continues to study) philosophy, psychology and theology, including at undergraduate and post graduate level.
 He also completes regular continuous professional development workshops in these and related areas.